 12.5 Waiver and Cumulative Remedies.
 Failure by either Party to enforce any provision of this Agreement will not be deemed a waiver of future enforcement of that or any other provision of this Agreement.
 Other than as expressly stated herein, the remedies provided herein are in addition to, and not exclusive of, any other remedies of a Party at law or in equity.

 12.6 Severability.
-If any provision of this Agreement is held by a court of competent jurisdiction to be illegal, invalid, unenforceable, or otherwise contrary to law, the provision shall be modified by the court and interpreted so as best to accomplish the objectives of the original provision to the fullest extent permitted by law, and the remaining provisions of this Agreement shall remain in force and effect.
+If any provision of this Agreement is held by a court of competent jurisdiction to be unenforceable, the provision shall be modified by the court and interpreted so as best to accomplish the objectives of the original provision to the fullest extent permitted by law, and the remaining provisions of this Agreement shall remain in force and effect.

 12.7 Third-Party Services.
 The Products may be used by Customer to interface with certain third-party services and applications (“Third-Party Services”).
 Ping Identity makes no warranty regarding the operation or functionality of such Third-Party Services.
 Ping Identity does not guarantee that the Products will interoperate with any particular Third-Party Service, and Ping Identity’s support obligations set forth in Section 2.7 shall not extend to any Third-Party Services.